 The value in our faith is not faith itself but the object of faith.
 The principles of the Word are the object in this case.
 Unless we have formed principles of God’s Word in our mind, we cannot apply truth to experience.
 Faith in itself will not deliver us because faith is simply a system of perception.
 Even unbelievers have faith.
 The problem is their object of faith – what they believe in.
 If they place the object of their faith in Jesus Christ’s death on the cross for them, they will receive eternal life.
 The object of their faith, in this case, did the work of salvation for them.

 Jesus constantly combated superficial belief during His ministry (Jn 2:23-25).
 Jesus did not entrust Himself to this because artificial belief is an illusion.

-More than mere knowledge of truth is necessary for truth to have an effect on our lives.
-The facts of the Bible are necessary to understand the principles of the Word but unless we apply those principles to our lives, the principles will have no effect in changing our behavior.
+More than mere knowledge of truth is necessary for truth to affect our lives.
+The facts of the Bible are necessary to understand the principles of the Word.
+Still, unless we apply those principles to our lives, the principles will not change our behavior.

 We cannot live out our faith as an inactive principle by speculative belief.
 That makes no impact on the non-Christian and is no testimony for the Lord Jesus.
 We live out our faith by applying the principles of the Word by faith to our experience.

 Faith is like calories; you can’t see them, but you can see the results!